intershop/devenv-4-iom/doc/03_devops_integration.md

 If there is no *service principal* at all, Azure Container Registries provide a simple admin-user access.
 The accoring credentials can be found in be found in *Azure*:
 1. Navigate to *Home*
-2. Open resource of ACR matching the naming pattern: <partner organization name without dash>acr.azurecr.io
+2. Open resource of ACR matching the naming pattern: \<partner organization name without dash\>acr.azurecr.io
 3. Open *Access keys*.
 Use these credentials for the creation of the new *image pull secret*.

 Now create the new Kubernetes secret *project-pull-secret*:

     kubectl create secret docker-registry project-pull-secret \
       --context="docker-desktop" \
-      --docker-server=docker.tools.intershop.com \
+      --docker-server='<partner organization name without dash>acr.azurecr.io' \
-      --docker-username='ID of service principal or username from Access keys' \
+      --docker-username='<ID of service principal or username from Access keys>' \
-      --docker-password='value of service principal of password from Access keys'
+      --docker-password='<value of service principal of password from Access keys>'

-The new Kubernetes secret has to be added to the property *IMAGE_PULL_SECRET* within the user-specific configuration file of *devenv-4-iom* (devenv.user.properties):
+The new Kubernetes secret has also to be added to property *IMAGE_PULL_SECRET* within the user-specific configuration file of *devenv-4-iom* (devenv.user.properties):

     # change into the root directory of IOM project
-    # append ,project-pull-secret to the line beginning with IMAGE_PULL_SECRET=
+    # append ',project-pull-secret' to the line beginning with IMAGE_PULL_SECRET=
+    # the whole line should look like:
+    # IMAGE_PULL_SECRET=intershop-pull-secret,project-pull-secret
     vi project.user.properties

 ---